Listed Disease

 What is Rift Valley Fever (RVF)?

-Disease in susceptible animals can vary in severity and is characterized by fever, listlessness, anorexia, disinclination to move, abortions, and high morbidity and mortality rates in neonatal animals.
+Disease in susceptible animals can vary in severity and is characterised by fever, listlessness, anorexia, disinclination to move, abortions, and high morbidity and mortality rates in neonatal animals.

 The virus which causes RVF belongs to the genus Phlebovirus, order of Bunyavirales, family Phenuiviridae.